MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/machine-learning/basic-classification.md

 ---
 title: Basic classification with the Quantum Machine Learning library
-description: Learn how to execute a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the Microsoft QDK.
+description: Learn how to run a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the Microsoft QDK.
 author: geduardo
 ms.author: v-edsanc
 ms.date: 02/16/2020